 * ECB cuts rates 25 bps to all-time low

-* German bunds set record highs, Treasuries trade mostly
+* German bunds at record highs, Treasuries mostly flat

 By Herbert Lash

 NEW YORK, May 2 (Reuters) - Global equity markets rallied

 but the euro slumped against the dollar on Thursday after the

 European Central Bank cut interest rates to an all-time low and

 its president suggested the possibility of negative deposit